August von Gall

-August von Gall and his wife Marie Rumpf von Gall's grave in the family plot at the Alter Friedhof cemetery in Darmstadt.
+The graves of August von Gall and his wife Marie Rumpf von Gall in the family plot at the Alter Friedhof cemetery in Darmstadt.

 August von Gall, Baron (September 18, 1872 in Lemgo; October 4, 1946 in Scheuern) was a German theologian and orientalist.
 He was an associate professor of theology at University of Giessen.

 Life

-August was a member of the baronial family of the House of von Gall.
+August von Gall was a member of the baronial family of the House of von Gall.
 His parents were August Johann Ludwig Karl Wilhelm von Gall (February 26, 1846—September 3, 1899), the principal of the secondary school in Darmstadt, and his wife Alma Lindemann von Gall (April 29, 1876—December 22, 1940).

 After attending high schools in Mainz and Darmstadt, he studied theology and oriental studies at the universities of Halle (now Martin Luther University Halle-Wittenberg) and Giessen.
-He became a member of the Wingolfs of Halle, Berlin, and Giessen.
+He became a member of the Wingolf fraternities of Halle, Berlin, and Giessen.

 In 1897, he initially worked as a minister and religion teacher, and in 1909, he became senior teacher and professor at the Giessen high school.

 In 1910, he qualified as a professor at the University of Giessen, where he received an honorary professorship.
 In 1914, he became an extraordinary professor in Giessen.
 From 1920, he was a full honorary professor of theology (Old Testament) in Giessen until his retirement in 1937.